EU Omnibus Q&A: What businesses need to know in 2026

 What is VSME, and why was it introduced?

-VSME (Voluntary Sustainability Reporting Standard for SMEs) is a streamlined ESG reporting framework designed for small and medium-sized enterprises (SMEs) that fall below the CSRD threshold.
-Developed by EFRAG — the same organization responsible for the ESRS (European Sustainability Reporting Standards) — VSME aligns closely with ESRS while offering a simplified approach.
+VSME (Voluntary Sustainability Reporting Standard for SMEs) was developed at the request of the European Commission for non-listed micro, small and medium enterprises and falls outside the CSRD reporting regime.
+Developed by EFRAG, the same organization responsible for the ESRS (European Sustainability Reporting Standards), VSME aligns closely with ESRS while offering a simplified approach.
 Its purpose is to help SMEs enhance transparency and demonstrate sustainability commitments without the complexity and administrative burden of full CSRD compliance.

 Should I continue reporting on CSRD, or switch to VSME?